unicode-org/icu/docs/userguide/transforms/general/index.md

 ### Pronunciation

-Standard transliteration methods often do not follow the pronunciation rules of any particular language in the target script.
+> :point_right: Standard transliteration methods often do not follow the pronunciation rules of any particular language in the target script.
 For example, the Japanese Hepburn system uses a "j" that has the English phonetic value (as opposed to French, German, or Spanish), but uses vowels that do not have the standard English